cjamadagni/PPLab/Assignment #1/readme.txt

 		 - output.txt contains the output of the program
 		 - explanation.txt contains the answers to the theoretical components of each question

-For Question 3:

-		 - output.txt contains the answers to each sub question